-Stranger Things is set to receive the gaming treatment, with a new adaptation centred around the events of the show’s forthcoming third season.
+Collins is set to receive the gaming treatment, with a new adaptation centred around the events of Stranger Things season 3.

 The game is described as an “action adventure RPG that pays homage to the 16-bit era” and was confirmed by show creators Matt and Ross Duffer at The Game Awards.